jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ```

 The only thing to add is SSH access, so that we can actually talk to our server after instantiation.
-Setting `sercies.openssh.enable` also automatically opens port 22, so you don't need to touch the firewall configuration.
+Setting `services.openssh.enable` automatically opens port 22, so you don't need to touch the firewall configuration.
 The complete bootstrap configuration module looks like this:

 ```nix